 Are Drunk Drivers Always At Fault?

-When you hire an attorney like Peter M. Liss to work on your case though, you may be able to prove the crash was caused by the other person with the aid of investigators and accident reconstruction expert.
-This can ensure that you will not face any of the enhanced DUI penalties associated with an accident that resulted in injury or death.
+When you hire an attorney like Peter M. Liss to work on your case though, you may be able to prove the crash was caused by the other person with the aid of investigators and an accident reconstruction expert.
+The successful application of the no-fault defense can ensure that you will not face any of the enhanced legal penalties associated with a DUI accident that resulted in injury or death.

 DUI Accidents and Felony Charges

-If you were involved in a car crash while drunk under the influence, but believe you were not at fault, please call Peter M. Liss at (760) 643-4050 to schedule a free consultation so you may discuss your situation.
-His main law firm office is located just across the street from the North County courthouse and jail off of the 78, while clients in more central areas of San Diego County can schedule a consultation at his Carmel Valley law office just off the I-5.
+If you were involved in a car crash while drunk under the influence but believe you were not at fault, please call Peter M. Liss at (760) 643-4050 to schedule a free consultation so you may discuss your situation.
+His main law firm office is located just across the street from the North County courthouse and jail off the 78, while clients in more central areas of San Diego County can schedule a consultation at his Carmel Valley law office just off the I-5.